 There's plenty of courses for all skill levels, and a lot of them are free.
 There's everything from machine learning, to website creation, to back-end python (which would have been a great Ron Jeremy film).
 If you want to get more in-depth knowledge, as well as peer guidance on real-world projects, you can also shell out $19.99/month for the premium version.
 Either way, coding is a skill you should always have in your back pocket.

 Your brain is muscle.
-It's a complex, electrically-active organ composed of gray and white matter, which is suspended in a fluid.
+It's a complex, electrically-active organ composed of gray and white matter, suspended in a fluid.
 But, for the sake of this argument, it's a muscle.
 And like a muscle, the brain needs constant exercise and variety to grow.
-So, if you're doing the same activities every day, you'll lose cognitive ability just like the bro in the gym who reps out hammer curls in front of the mirror daily loses respect from everyone in the gym.
+So, suppose you're doing the same activities every day.
+In that case, you'll lose cognitive ability just like the bro in the gym who reps out hammer curls in front of the mirror daily loses respect from everyone in the gym.

 That's where Lumosity comes into play.